silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ```

-There's also a `canViewStage()` method which can be use to check if a Member can access a specific stage.
+There's also a `canViewStage()` method which can be used to check if a Member can access a specific stage.

 ```php
 <?php